-Early first grade applications will be considered for enrollment on a case-by-case basis.
-Early first grade applicants must satisfy readiness requirements identified through an emotional and academic and/or readiness assessment before being accepted to a school in 1st grade.
-This process is designed to help ensure that early admission is in the best interest of the child.
-The Superintendent shall have sole discretion in determining whether to offer admission to an early first grade applicant.
+While AMS accepts early kindergarten applications, they will be considered for enrollment on a case-by-case basis behind students who meet the minimum age requirement.
+Early kindergarten applicants are generally not considered for enrollment until the late spring or early summer prior to the start of the school year.
+Early kindergarten applicants must satisfy readiness requirements identified through an emotional, academic and/or readiness assessment before being accepted to a school.
+This process ensures that early admission is in the best interest of the child.
+The AMS Superintendent shall have sole discretion in determining whether to offer admission to an early kindergarten applicant.

-Pursuant to A.R.S. §15-184, AMS does not admit students who were expelled from other schools or are in the process of being expelled unless granted an exception at the sole discretion of the Superintendent.
+Pursuant to A.R.S. §15-184, AMS does not admit students who were expelled from other schools or are in the process of being expelled unless granted an exception at the sole discretion of the AMS Superintendent.

 NOTICE OF NON-DISCRIMINATION

-In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and applicable state law, AMS does not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, disability, gender identity or expression, or any other classification protected by law in any of its business activities, including its educational programs and activities which comply fully with the requirements of state and federal law and Title IX.
+In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and all current and future applicable state & federal law, AMS does not discriminate on the basis of actual or perceived race, color, religion, national origin or ancestry, sex, age (excluding the minimum age for kindergarten pursuant to state law), disability, bankruptcy status, income, homelessness or foster status, athletic or academic ability, proficiency in the English language, birth place or citizenship status, gender identity or expression, or any other classification protected by law in any of its business activities, including its admission and enrollment and educational programs and activities which fully comply with the requirements of state and federal law and Title IX.